-The Port of Townsville is northern Australia’s transport gateway to the world.
-More than 20 shipping lines operate out of Townsville, offering more than 40 services and covering 136 ports across the globe.
+The Port of Townsville is the number one exporter in Australia of copper, zinc, lead and sugar and with its close locality to Asian markets, it is ideally placed to service a growing economy.
+More than 20 shipping lines operate out of the Townsville Port; offering more than 40 services and covering 136 ports around the world.4

-Townsville’s location, infrastructure and government planning such as the establishment of the State Development Area (SDA) are attracting new industries.
+Townsville’s location and infrastructure and government initiatives such as the State Development Area (SDA) are attracting new industries.

 Industry growth areas

 Mining and minerals processing

 The North West Minerals Province boasts a large portion of the world’s lead and zinc resources and significant deposits of silver, copper and gold.
 The region encompasses the northern section of the Bowen and Galilee Basins, which have some of the world’s richest coal and natural gas resources.